sovrynn/ecdo/3-FORECASTING/README.md

 https://github.com/user-attachments/assets/de8d7eff-800f-4030-b428-2667cd46179e

 Past that, there are also exothermic core and temperature anomalies.
+These are causing climate change, such as increased rainfall.

 ## Signals that we are on the brink [1]